 Corno del Pedertìc 2332 m - together with the adjacent and lower Sentinella del Pedertìc (Sentry of Pedertìc) - is a fine peak culminating in a true tiny summit surrounded by beautiful granite peaks.
-It's a minor summit, anyhow spectacular, belonging to the Presanella Group, South-Eastern sector (Val d'Amola) and located in Val d'Amola, not far from Rifugio Segantini, just above the Malga Vallina d'Amola.
+It's a minor summit, anyhow spectacular, belonging to the South-Estern sector of the Presanella Group and located in Val d'Amola, not far from Rifugio Segantini, just above the Malga Vallina d'Amola.
 The variety of climbs offered by this latter valley is remarkable and makes it one of the most interesting valleys of the Presanella group from the point of view of rock climbing.
 They range from the classic climbs on Campanile di San Giusto to the East wall of Cima Presanella and to the modern routes on Cima Piccolina and Corno di Pedertic.
 This latter routes are an excellent introduction to the particular environment of this area.

 The interest of this area is due both to the wonderful alpine setting and the fine climbs on a good quality of rock, the "tonalite", the typical rock of the Presanella Group.
 The "tonalite" is an intrusive magmatic rock having a composition similar to granites and granodiorites.
 This kind of rock was named in this way by the German geologist Gerhard vom Rath, who found it for the first time in the year 1857 on the Tonale Pass.